garrett-vorce/GenerAtor/README.md

 ## Overview

-This tool enables users to use new or existing credentials from the Algorand blockchain, on various networks such as (mainnet and testnet) to create Algorand Standard Assets (ASA).
+This tool enables users to use new or existing credentials on the Algorand blockchain, on various networks such as (Main Net and Test Net) to create Algorand Standard Assets (ASA).

 <br/>

-> Assets that represent many of the same type, like a stablecoin, may be referred to as fungible assets.
+> Assets that represent many of the same type, like a stable coin, may be referred to as fungible assets.
 Single, unique assets are referred to as non-fungible assets.

 <br/>